Dudleya saxosa subsp. aloides: Taxonomic history

 This species was described as Dudleya aloides in 1903, based on a specimen collected from San Diego County by Townshend Brandegee and examined by Nathaniel Lord Britton and Joseph Nelson Rose during their revision of North American Crassulaceae species.
 The two also described Dudleya grandiflora, from Whitewater near Banning, California, also collected by Brandegee.
 A third taxon, the comparatively diminutive Dudleya delicata, was also described by Britton and Rose, collected by LeRoy Abrams near Julian.

 W.L.
 Jepson placed the species as Echeveria lanceolata var. composta.
 Reid Moran placed it as Dudleya lanceolata ssp. aloides in 1951.
 Moran eventually combined Dudleya aloides as a subspecies of Dudleya saxosa, forming the current combination in 1957.
 Dudleya grandiflora was recognized as synonymous with subspecies aloides, although the plants called grandiflora are slightly larger than typical subsp. aloides.

 Dudleya alainae

 In 1984, botanist Craig H. Reiser recognized a number of Dudleya occurring on the eastern side of the Cuyamaca Mountains as Dudleya alainae, commonly known as the Banner dudleya.
-He recognized them as distinct based on diagnostic criteria that included sulphur-yellow flowers, (as opposed to bright yellow or greenish-yellow) a smaller inflorescence, and restricted montane habitat compared to subsp. aloides.
+He recognized them as distinct based on diagnostic criteria that included sulphur-yellow flowers, (as opposed to bright yellow or greenish-yellow) a smaller inflorescence, and a montane coniferous forest habitat compared to the desert-dwelling subsp. aloides.

 In 1986, another botanist, Kei M. Nakai, recognized Dudleya alainae as being synonymous with Rose's Dudleya delicata species, and therefore a synonym of Dudleya saxosa subspecies aloides.
-The group of plants variously referred to as Dudleya alainae or delicata approach the lowland Dudleya lanceolata.
+The group of plants variously referred to as Dudleya alainae or delicata approach the lowland Dudleya lanceolata, but may also resemble the montane Dudleya cymosa.
 The chromosome number is n = 17.
 The treatment by botanist Stephen W. McCabe in the Jepson Manual regards Dudleya alainae as "in need of study."